ghga-de/milestones-docs/64-blue-whale/technical_specification.md

 ### Outline:

-The goal of this epic is to implement all the features from the current React based GHGA Data Portal in Angular, using the baseline application that has been built in the [Hippopotamus](../60-hippopotamus/technical_specification.md) as the starting point.
+The goal of this epic is to implement all the features from the current React-based GHGA Data Portal in Angular, using the baseline application that has been built in the [Hippopotamus](../60-hippopotamus/technical_specification.md) as the starting point.

 ### Included/Required:

-- Full implementation of all features of the React based GHGA Data Portal
+- Full implementation of all features of the React-based GHGA Data Portal
 - Unit tests and end-to-end tests (against the mock backend) for these features

 ### Optional: